Costs, Financial Aid and Scholarships

 Pharmacy students finance their education from a combination of sources, including personal or family funds, grants and scholarships, loans, and employment.

 Federal, state, and institutional loans and grants are administered by the Office of Financial Aid and Registrar on the Duluth campus and the Office of Student Finance (OSF) on the Twin Cities.
-Call the financial aid office on the appropriate campus as soon after January 1 as possible to receive the Free Application for Federal Student Aid (FAFSA).
+After January 1, students can access the Free Application for Federal Student Aid (FAFSA) to apply for federal financial aid.
 You may apply for financial aid before you are admitted to the College.

 Your total financial aid package will match your total estimated costs as shown on the Duluth and Twin Cities financial aid pages.
 For more information about types of financial aid available and the application process, contact the financial aid office and ask to speak with a health professions financial aid counselor: